 - Stairs – Use safety gates at the top and bottom of all stairways.
 Keep the stairs clear of clutter to prevent slips and falls.

 - Fire Alarms – Check your fire alarms monthly and change the batteries twice a year.
 Have a plan to evacuate your child from the home should you have a fire.

 Keeping your children safe is on top of every parent’s mind.
-While Baby Safety Month is recognized in September, we know that their safety is a year-round concern.
 Take a look at your home’s biggest dangers and be sure to install the proper precautions wherever they are needed.